 In serologic tests, detection of IgM antibodies to varicella-zoster virus (VZV) or seroconversion from negative to positive for antibodies to VZV indicate acute infection.

-Samples are generally obtained with scraping and transported to the laboratory in viral media.
+Samples are generally obtained by scraping the base of lesions and are transported to the laboratory in viral media.

-Mild cases in children require only symptomatic treatment.
+Mild cases of chickenpox in children require only symptomatic treatment.
 Relief of itching and prevention of scratching, which predisposes to secondary bacterial infection, may be difficult.
 Wet compresses or, for severe itching, systemic antihistamines and colloidal oatmeal baths may help.
-Simultaneous use of large doses of systemic and topical antihistamines can cause encephalopathy and should be avoided.

 To prevent secondary bacterial infection, patients should bathe regularly and keep their underclothing and hands clean and their nails clipped.
 Antiseptics should not be applied unless lesions become infected; bacterial superinfection is treated with antibiotics.